jasonaaronwilson/c-armyknife-lib/src-doc/buffer.md

 Append multiple bytes to the byte array.

+## @function buffer_append_repeated_byte

+Append 'count' copies of byte to the passed in buffer.
+This can be used for things like indentation or horizontal rules (composed from say '-', '=', or '*').

 ## @function buffer_append_string

 Append all of the bytes from a C string (except the ending NUL